gongtao0607/BlackboxCC3D/README.md

 After connect the USB port to a PC, the BlackboxCC3D also emulates as a USB-CDC device.
 One can use a Serial port tool to see readable data in real-time

 # Connection
+Please refer to the wiki page for details

 ## PWM/RPM signals:
 ```
 (FBL GYRO)  ((RX Port)  (Output Port))  (Servo/ESC/Sensor)